-Whilst I may not have included everything gadget and gizmo available we have put onto our list the best selling bits and pieces you should not be without.
+Whilst I may not have included every gadget and gizmo available we have put onto our list the best selling bits and pieces you should not be without.

 Nothing is more frustrating than putting a date in the diary for that big garden tidy only to find it is interrupted with visits to dreaded DIY stores (and their weekend traffic)

 So, to make it easy I have also linked each best selling product with a supplier for it.

 Secateurs are the number one tool in your armoury.
 A decent set of secateurs should last you a lifetime and make pruning a joy.
 There are 2 types available, bypass and anvil together with many different options